 It was not long, however, before WW2 intervened.
 All of the O’Neil’s equipment was commandeered for defence purposes.
 Under the command of the Civil Defence Corp, the company’s assets including the staff were dispatched to a number of key defence projects, one of them being the construction of a railway and transport distribution hub at Broken Hill and this brought them back to their place of origin where at the end of the war they established a quarry at Broken Hill and then also in Adelaide.

 In the 1950’s ABM expanded into Darwin and Canberra and by the late 1950’s the group was the largest quarrying company in Australia.
 The 50’s also was the start of this generations move into the concrete industry.
-By the end of the decade 5 concrete plants had been established in the Sydney Area.
+By the end of the century 5 concrete plants had been established in the Sydney Area.

 By this time, the third generation of O’Neils had gained a foothold into the highly competitive Long Distance Transport industry in the Northern Territory.
 This gave them the skills and desire to expand further and with their love of trucks it was not long before they moved back into the transport of quarry material in their own right.

 Hymix Australia was formed, which had quarries in Victoria NSW and Queensland.
 Concrete Batch Plants soon followed, and Hymix established a presence along the east coast of Australia as one of the countries premier independent concrete suppliers.

 Today the fourth Generation, through the establishment of the Gunlake Group of companies, have once again provided an independent presence in the Quarrying and Concrete Industry.
 Their background in the building and plant hire industry have helped them understand the market’s needs.